uhub/awesome-actionscript-sorted/README.md

 * [fluid-feathers](https://github.com/hyzhak/fluid-feathers) - Fluent interfaces for declarative description of GUI in FeathersUI also in Starling frameworks
 * [PBGUI](https://github.com/orgicus/PBGUI) - A Minimal Components GUI for Pixel Bender shaders
 * [Rookie-Components](https://github.com/GameRisker/Rookie-Components) - 基于Starling的一套简单的UI组件
-* [traction](https://github.com/gowen/traction) - Desktop Trac UI that makes viewing, editing, and creating tickets much easier than the web interface.
-* [QNXUIExamples](https://github.com/renaun/QNXUIExamples) - This is a set of example projects for building AIR application on the PlayBook with the QNX classes.
-* [krecord](https://github.com/kaltura/krecord) - Flash Video and Audio Recording Widget for Kaltura.
-KRecord is a chromeless (no UI) Flash application that simplify webcam recording on websites, uploading the recordings to Kaltura.
 * [applicationupdaterui](https://github.com/sectore/applicationupdaterui) - Custom ApplicationUpdaterUI component for using AIR Update Framework in Flex 4
 * [ActionScript-DataProvider-Controls](https://github.com/kakenbok/ActionScript-DataProvider-Controls) - Library of standard user interface components
 * [materia-prima](https://github.com/oth-aw/materia-prima) - low-barrier open source graphical user interface, developed by University of Amberg-Weiden.
 You need actionscript skills and Adobe Flash knowledge.